Ypres and The Menen Gate

 We walk towards the monument in the company of people of all ages who chat quietly.
 As we approach, our eyes are drawn inevitably to the floodlit gate which straddles the road down which we pass.

 The Menen Gate is one of the most famous memorials in the world but is not triumphalist.
 It is without doubt impressive, but it serves mightily, yet modestly, as a fitting memorial to some of the many thousands who lost their lives in the most brutal of wars.
 I am not a military man (nor I suspect are the vast proportion of visitors) but I pause to think what this place really represents.
 Nearly 55,000 soldiers – incredible.
-I've seen first hand the muddy, clinging earth these soldiers endured and the thought of living and fighting and dying there is appalling.
+During my walks in the countryside, I've seen first hand the muddy, clinging earth these soldiers endured and the thought of living and fighting and dying there is appalling.
 I've read many times about the price these soldiers paid and the debt we owe, but for me, it's only by coming here that I really begin to feel it.

 The most senior soldier commemorated here is Brigadier General Charles Fitzclarence VC who died on 12th November 1914.
 To World War One veterans he became known as 'GOC (General Officer Commanding) Menen Gate.'
 He had won his Victoria Cross fifteen years previously for three actions of gallantry during the Boer War.
 He was 49 when he died fighting alongside his men, the vast majority of whom were far younger.
 As with all the other soldiers here his body was never found but he is immortalised and will forever keep watch over his comrades.